DizzGaming/Underside-OG-XBOX-HDMI/README.md

 ![Install 1](https://github.com/user-attachments/assets/956cea78-0f64-44b9-82fe-145825bcb579)

 If you like my design please consider donating to support my work.
-It takes time, effort and money to test these designs and I happy to share at no cost to help benifit the community.
+It takes time, effort and money to test these designs and I am happy to share at no cost, to help benefit the community.

 https://buy.stripe.com/8wM14MdYMfsBfHW6oo